wazuh/wazuh-documentation/source/cloud-service/your-environment/settings.rst

 Average/Peak EPS
 ^^^^^^^^^^^^^^^^^^^

-It represents the maximum number of events per second (EPS) that the environment can analyze.
+It represents the average and the maximum number of events per second (EPS) that the environment can analyze.
 This is an advanced setting, and the interface provides a suggestion when selecting the Active agents setting.

-If the ingestion rate is exceeded, events will start to queue.
+If the ingestion rate is exceeding the peak EPS, events will start to queue.
 However, if the queue becomes full, the incoming events will be discarded, which may lead to potential event loss.
 The queuing mechanism is automatically managed by the cloud service, ensuring optimal resource utilization.

 The environment will be configured with the `limits eps option <https://documentation.wazuh.com/current/user-manual/reference/ossec-conf/global.html#limits>`_ using the following parameters:

 - timeframe = 1 seconds
-- maximum = Average/Peak EPS setting / number of server nodes
+- maximum = Peak EPS / number of server nodes

 The number of server nodes is automatically determined by the cloud service based on the workload.
-For instance, if the Average/Peak EPS setting is 900 EPS and there is a cluster of 2 nodes at the current time, each node can process up to 450 events per second.
+For instance, if the Average/Peak EPS setting is 100/500 EPS and there is a cluster of 2 nodes at the current time, each node can process up to 250 events per second (500 peak EPS / 2 server nodes).

 .. _cloud_settings_adjust: